develephant/coronium-core-docs/docs-src/docs/server-modules/mongo.md

 You can and should manage your Mongo databases using a standalone tool.
 Below are some free resources for managing Mongo databases.

+!!! tip "Screencast Available"
+    Learn more about database administration in a screencast format by __[Clicking here](https://youtu.be/umS7EaEBnec)__.

 - [MongoBooster](https://mongobooster.com/downloads)
 - [Studio 3T](https://studio3t.com/download/)